mikeoliphant/neural-amp-modeler-lv2/README.md

 If you are having trouble running a "standard" model, try looking for "feather", or even "nano" (the least expensive) models.
 You can find a list of ["feather"-tagged models on ToneHunt](https://tonehunt.org/models?tags%5B0%5D=feather-mdl).
 Note that tagging models is up to the submitter, so not all "feather" models are tagged as such - you should be able to find more if you dig around.

+For more information on model type support, see the [NeuralAudio](https://github.com/mikeoliphant/NeuralAudio) repository, which is where the model handling code lives.

 ### Building

 First clone the repository: